Costs lawyer

 In English law, a costs lawyer is a legal professional concerned with legal costs who has attained rights of audience and rights to conduct costs litigation.

 Costs lawyers are concerned with all aspects of solicitor costs that are controlled by both statute and common law.
 They are concerned with costs relating to all areas of the law and deal with every conceivable type of legal matter that touches upon the subject of costs.
 A costs lawyer's skill is as essential to successful litigation as that of a solicitor or barrister.

 From January 2011, the Association of Law Costs Draftsmen changed its name to the Association of Costs Lawyers.
 The Association of Costs Lawyers was granted Authorised Body Status by The Association of Law Costs Draftsmen Order 2006 (S.I.
 2006 no 3333) which came into force on 1 January 2007.

 Qualification

 From the introduction of costs lawyer status in 2007 until 2011 any law costs draftsman who had successfully passed the Association of Costs Lawyer's training course, and had worked in costs for at least 5 years, would become a Fellow of the Association.
 The Fellow was then required to successfully complete an advocacy course to become a costs lawyer.

 However the process to become a costs lawyer has changed.
-Anyone (who is not currently a fellow of the ACL) that now wishes to become a costs lawyer must complete the Association of Costs Lawyers' three-year modular training course and pass both theory and practical exams in order to qualify.
-In addition they must also have been gained at least 3 years of relevant experience.
+Anyone (who is not currently a fellow of the ACL) that now wishes to become a costs lawyer must complete the Association of Costs Lawyers' Costs Lawyer Professional Qualification (or 'CLPQ' for short).
+The CLPQ is a two-year modular training course, in which trainee costs lawyers must pass both theory and practical exams in order to qualify.
+In addition they must also have been gained at least 2 years of relevant experience.
 Some exemptions are made for those with related degrees or qualifications to reduce the number of years or modules undertaken.